Discusser/vaq-make/README.md

 ## Usage

-This projects provides a `vaq-make` executable.
+This project provides a `vaq-make` executable.
 One command line argument can be passed: the name of the file to be processed.
 This is expected to be a VMake file (optionally with the `.vmake` extension, even though that doesn't matter).
 The grammar for the VMake language can be found in the documentation.

 ## Building